graphql-markdown/graphql-markdown/docs/advanced/custom-deprecated-section.md

 pagination_next: null
 ---

-# Customize deprecated groups
+# Customize deprecated sections

-When using the option `printTypeOptions.deprecated` with `group`, the display can be customized through the CSS class `.deprecated`.
+When using the option [`printTypeOptions.deprecated`](/docs/settings#printtypeoptions) set to `group`, the rendering can be customized using the CSS class `.deprecated`.

 Adding a `warning` emoji ⚠️ is done with a quick tweak of [Docusaurus CSS](https://docusaurus.io/docs/styling-layout).